Professional Development Institute

-What is the role and responsibility of arts presenters when audiences come together for performing arts events in these uncertain times?
+In these uncertain times, what is the role and responsibility of arts presenters when audiences come together for performing arts events?
 This session will address such issues as security measures, messaging, cost and the relationships that need to be developed with law enforcement and others to support and protect performing arts programming at both indoor and outdoor venues.

 Pre-Conference Afternoon Sessions

 New Paradigms for New Economic Realities in Performing Arts

 What do we have to do and what are we already doing differently to survive and prosper as presenters, artists and agents in the new economic realities we face?
 This session will focus on identifying and adapting to new paradigms.